Vaccine FAQs

 The RSV vaccine for pregnant people is available at some locations.

-For more information on RSV vaccine, go to cdc.gov/rsv
+For more information about RSV, go to cdc.gov/rsv